Tuesday, February 6, 2018

 Then mix the eggs and cream In a bowl.

 Starting with the bacon, you can now gently roast the prepared ingredients in butter and give it in the bowl as well.
 Stir until homogenous.
-After you’ve gently placed the mixture on top of the dough, it can bake golden brown in the oven for about 35 minutes.
+After you’ve gently placed the mixture on top of the dough, it can bake golden brown for about 35 minutes in the preheated oven at 180°C / 350°F) (top / bottom heat).
 Bon appétit!

 Saturday, January 6, 2018